peramilo/ML-Pong/README.md

 on lost game.

 Small reward is also given for each frame we are moving towards the ball.
-This drastically improved learning process, though it does train the, but isn't really ideal since it rewards behaviour that isn't necessarily optimal, since there is no need for paddle to constantly be under the ball.
+This drastically improved learning process, but isn't really ideal since it rewards behaviour that isn't necessarily optimal, since there is no need for paddle to constantly be under the ball.

 TensorFlow and Keras modules were used to create and train deep learning model.